kylertlove/Drones/README.md

 (make sure to have npm/node installed)
 * run `npm install`
 * `npm run tsc`
-* Then just open the index.html in broweser
+* Then just open the index.html in a browser